Fan77Fan/HistNucleusSeg/README.md

-The different methods we explore in this study focus on constructing different sets of features **X**'s that will be helpful for such classification task.
+The different methods we explore in this study focus on constructing different sets of features $X$'s that will be helpful for such classification task.
-I use five-fold cross-validation for evaluating different methods, measuring model classification performance using AUC of ROC.
+I use five-fold cross-validation for evaluating different methods, measuring model classification performance using **AUC of ROC**.
 Because of the fact that very little hyper-parameter tuning is needed (choice of random forest), I do not have validation set in this study (i.e. only a split of training/test set in